karkman/physalia_metagenomics/Day2/README.md

 ## Read-based analyses (Part 2)
 MEGAN is a really poweful tool to explore the data.
-However, to really dig in and perform more advanced statistical analyses, we will have to rely on the good old R.
+However, to really dig in and perform more advanced statistical analyses, we will use R.

-We will now continue the read-based analyses in R.
 We need some external packages for the analyses, including:

 - `tidyverse` for data wrangling (includes `ggplot2` for plotting)